Flora - Autumn

 Grows: The trees of this dioecious species are beautiful and pendulous and can grow from 4 to 10m high and spread from 3 to 6m wide.

-Foliage: The dusky green branchlets are up to 45cm long with pubescent furrows and 9-12 sharp leaf-teeth at each joint along the branchlet.
+Foliage: The dusky green branchlets are up to 45cm long with pubescent furrows and 9 to 12 sharp leaf-teeth at each joint along the branchlet.

 Flora: The male flower spikes may be up to 12cm long, the anthers give a yellowish appearance to the flowering tree.